Water heating: Storage water heaters (tank-type)

 In household and commercial usage, most North American and Southern Asian water heaters are the tank type, also called storage water heaters.
 These consist of a cylindrical vessel or container that keeps water continuously hot and ready to use.
-Typical sizes for household use range from 75400 L (20100 US gallons).
+Typical sizes for household use range from 75 to 400 L (20 to 100 US gallons).
 These may use electricity, natural gas, propane, heating oil, solar, or other energy sources.
 Natural gas heaters are most popular in the US and most European countries, since the gas is often conveniently piped throughout cities and towns and currently is the cheapest to use.
 In the United States, typical natural gas water heaters for households without unusual needs are 40–50 usgal with a burner rated at 34,000–40,000 BTU/h.

 This is a popular arrangement where higher flow rates are required for limited periods.
 Water is heated in a pressure vessel that can withstand a hydrostatic pressure close to that of the incoming mains supply.
 A pressure reducing valve is sometimes employed to limit the pressure to a safe level for the vessel.
 In North America, these vessels are called hot water tanks, and may incorporate an electrical resistance heater, a heat pump, or a gas or oil burner that heats water directly.

 Where hot-water space heating boilers are installed, domestic hot water cylinders are usually heated indirectly by primary water from the boiler, or by an electric immersion heater (often as backup to the boiler).
 In the UK these vessels are called indirect cylinders and direct cylinders, respectively.
 Additionally, if these cylinders form part of a sealed system, providing mains-pressure hot water, they are known as unvented cylinders.
 In the US, when connected to a boiler, they are called indirect-fired water heaters.